-Children can actively influence their lives in the integration process, yet this is often not recognised.
+Yet while findings prove that children can actively influence their lives in the integration process, this is often not recognised in practice.
+There is a need to shift from an adult-centric approach to a child-centric approach in integration so that children become active in defining problems and framing solutions.

-There is a need to shift from an adult-centric approach to a child-centered approach in integration so that children become active in defining problems and framing solutions.
+- Support children to participate in procedures of preparation of school policies. - Include children in the preparation of individual plans.

-- Support children to participate in defining and developing school policies. - Include children in the preparation of individual plans. - Make sure that their opinions and needs are taken into consideration. - Increase the participation of (migrant) children in student's councils or pupil's councils.
+- Make sure that their opinions and needs are taken into consideration. - Increase the degree of participation of (migrant) children in student's councils or pupil's councils.